Start Your Claim

 If you have suffered a nervous system injury, you will be able to claim compensation if the injury was due to another person’s (such as an employer or road user’s) negligence.
 Common causes of head injuries include:

-- Injuries at work, such as machinery accidents and falling from height
+- Injuries at work, such as machinery accidents and falling from a height

 - Being hit by a falling object